Skip to main content

 Compute & storage

-You can choose from a range of pre-validated Outposts rack configurations offering a mix of EC2, EBS, and S3 capacity designed to meet a variety of application and data residency needs.
-You can also contact AWS to create a customized configuration designed for your unique application needs.
+You can choose from a range of Outposts rack configurations to meet application and data residency needs.
+You can also contact AWS to help create a customized configuration designed for your application needs.

 Compute

-The AWS Outposts racks catalog includes options supporting the latest generation Intel powered EC2 instance types with or without local instance storage.
+The AWS Outposts racks catalog is designed to include options supporting the latest generation Intel powered EC2 instance types.

 Storage